segunak/SegunAkinyemi.com/docs/_posts/2025-10-13-agentic-ai-from-acronyms-to-applications.md

 * **[Google Vertex AI Agent Builder](https://cloud.google.com/products/agent-builder)**: Low-code platform using Google's Gemini models.
 Visual interface for building agents with RAG and tool calling.
 * **[Salesforce Agentforce](https://www.salesforce.com/agentforce/)**: Low-code agent builder for CRM workflows.
 Click-based configuration with pre-built templates for sales and service.

 If you're interested in the skills needed to build Agentic AI systems, check out my [AI Engineering guide](https://segunakinyemi.com/blog/seo-techdevcon-2025/#what-to-learn).
-AI Engineering is the emerging field for those who build this stuff, like that's what they're calling the industry.
+AI Engineering is the emerging field for those who build this stuff.
+That's what [they're calling the industry](https://www.latent.space/p/ai-engineer).
 You could call it Software Development, because that's what it is, but I guess AI Engineering sounds cooler.

 ## Essential Reading